-7.5 Allocation of fees and expenses between Funds
+7.4.
+Allocation of fees and expenses between Sub-funds

-All the above fees, duties and charges (other than those borne by the ACD) will be charged to the Fund in respect of which they were incurred.
-This includes any charges and expenses incurred in relation to the Register of Shareholders, except that these will be allocated and charged to each class of Shares on a basis agreed between the
+All the above fees, duties and charges (other than those borne by the ACD) will be charged to the Sub-fund in respect of which they were incurred.
+This includes any charges and expenses incurred in relation to the Register of Shareholders, except that these will be allocated and charged to each class of Shares on a basis agreed between the ACD and the Depositary.

-ACD and the Depositary.
+Where an expense is not considered to be attributable to any one Sub-fund, the expense will, subject to applicable law, normally be allocated to all Sub-funds pro rata to the value of the Net Asset Value of the Sub-funds, although the ACD has discretion to allocate these fees and expenses in a manner which it considers fair to

-Where an expense is not considered to be attributable to any one Fund, the expense will, subject to applicable law, normally be allocated to all Funds pro rata to the value of the Net Asset Value of the Funds, although the ACD has discretion to allocate these fees and expenses in a manner which it considers fair to Shareholders generally in accordance with COLL.
+Shareholders generally in accordance with COLL.